 Liposuction causes swelling so you’ll be instructed to wear a compression garment to apply even pressure on the liposuctioned areas.
 The garment will help your skin to retract, minimize swelling and keep fluid from collecting.
 Small drains may be placed in existing incisions beneath the skin to remove excess blood and fluids.

 You’ll have pain medication to help you get over the hump and most Brazilian Butt Lift patients return to regular exercise after six to eight weeks.
 Lymphatic drainage massages are also recommended to help move the fluids and help you heal more quickly.

-The most important part of your recovery is following your surgeon’s post operative instructions.
+The most important part of your recovery is following your surgeon’s post-operative instructions.
 Patients find the Brazilian Butt Lift to be a very satisfying procedure.
-Not only is the end result a sleeker contour to the waist but a perkier, rounder, lifted butt.
+Not only is the end result a sleeker contour to the waist but a perkier, rounder, lifted the butt.